 This strikes me as a brilliant argument: reflexive knowledge requires that the whole capacity somehow grasp the state of the whole capacity, something that is not possible for a body extended in space.
 Indeed, in the face of this argument it seems to me that the most natural reaction is to deny, in effect, the major premise, and argue that not even the intellect is capable of reflexive self-knowledge.
 If this is the best reply that can be made, the argument is a good one indeed.
 Now this is not Aquinas's argument, but it is an argument he recognized at the very end of his life, in commenting on the Liber de causis.
-And I like to think that if he had recognized the force of this argument earlier in his career, he would have dumped some of those bad Aristotelian arguments he so often rehearsed, and replaced them with this good argument from Proclus.
+And I like to think that if he had recognized the force of this arguments he so often rehearsed, and replaced them with this good argument from Proclus.